jgadsden/jgadsden/lyrics/rattling-kind-all-around-the-town.md

 A knife gets pulled and another child down

 All around the town
-The parents weep in their tears they drown
+And the parents weep in their tears they drown

 All around the town
 Young kiddies lowered into the ground